tonycchung/deck-of-cards/README.md

 ## Approach

-Used BDD to first write tests to satisfy the above specs and utilized
-the RED/GREEN/REFACTOR process to write the code and pass the failing tests.
+Used BDD to first write tests to satisfy the above specs and went through the RED/GREEN/REFACTOR process to write the code and pass the failing tests.